Tag Archives: grief

 My grandma’s name was Ana, born in 1898, the second of six siblings.
 She worked as a secretary for a steamship company, typing and transcribing in Gregg’s Shorthand.
 She was soft-spoken, a temperate woman.
 I witnessed her faith in action.
 Seeing her on her knees by the bedside in prayer was the norm.
 She expressed love and devotion by being a “doer of the Word and not a hearer only,” forever willing to help others.
 Even during the times when I’d see her wincing from the pain in her knees and feet, she’d still stand over the stove, making treats to hand out, or writing cards and letters to encourage others.

-Grandma suffered from arthritis and blamed the tight pointy shoes she wore in her earlier years for causing her painful feet.
-All her current shoes in black were odd looking and clunky like the ones worn a long, long time ago.
+Grandma suffered from arthritis and blamed the tight, pointy shoes she wore in her earlier years for causing her painful feet.
+All her current black shoes were odd-looking and clunky, like the ones she had worn a long, long time ago.
 I enjoyed playing in them as a youngster.

 Clip-clop.
 Clip-clop.
 Grandma’s shoes echoed as I walked in them across the tile floor.